bluesnap/bluesnap-android-int/README.md

 > **Reminder:** As part of the checkout process, the shopper's card details will be sent directly and securely to BlueSnap's servers, so you won't have to touch the sensitive data yourself.

-When the shopper completes checkout, you'll get an Android Activity Result with an `SdkResult` instance.
+Once the shopper completes the flow, you'll get an Android Activity Result with an `SdkResult` instance.

 **Note:** For every time you launch the activity you need to activate the `BlueSnapService.getInstance().setup(...)` before and set a new SdkRequest `BlueSnapService.getInstance().setSdkRequest(sdkRequest);`.